 University of Maryland School of Dentistry

-Sheryl Syme RDH, MS, obtained her Bachelor of Science degree in dental hygiene from the University of Maryland School of Dentistry and her Master of Science degree from the University of Maryland Graduate School with a concentration in community/institutional health and geriatrics.
-Shehas been teaching in dental hygiene educational programs in Maryland and Pennsylvania for a total of 23 years and has been teaching at the University of Maryland for 21 years.
+Sheryl Syme, RDH, MS, obtained her Bachelor of Science degree in dental hygiene from the University of Maryland School of Dentistry and her Master of Science degree from the University of Maryland Graduate School with a concentration in community/institutional health and geriatrics.
+She has been teaching in dental hygiene educational programs in Maryland and Pennsylvania for a total of 23 years and has been teaching at the University of Maryland for 21 years.

 Additionally, Syme is the Maryland state clinical director for the Special Olympics Special Smiles program and received training in Canada for conducting National Healthy Athletes programs.
 Currently, she has two grants for her work with the Special Olympics Special Smiles Maryland Program: an American Dental Hygienists’ Association (ADHA) Institute for Oral Health Wrigley Community Service grant and another from the DentaQuest Foundation.

-Syme served for several years as the chair, for the ADHA Grants Review Committee and is an editorial review board member for JDH.
+Syme served for several years as the chair for the ADHA Grants Review Committee and is an editorial review board member for JDH.
 She was a dental hygiene site visitor for the Commission on Dental Accreditation and served for 10 years as a curriculum expert to the test construction committee for the Joint Commission on Dental Hygiene National Board Examinations.
-Prior to her academic appointments, she served for three years as the dental services coordinator and educator at the former Deaton Specialty Hospital and Home in Baltimore and worked in private dental practice for over 20 years.
+Prior to her academic appointments, she served for three years as the dental services coordinator and educator at the former Deaton Specialty Hospital and Home in Baltimore and worked in private dental practice for more than 20 years.

 Tara Reed Carlson, MS, RN